Date: August 30 - September 3, 2021

 The aim of this condensed 5-day PhD course is to introduce basic notions in nonlinear systems and control to interested students.
-The studied topics will cover the classical theory of input-affine systems (analysis of basic properties such as reachability, observability, stability; linearization-based controller design), passivity, Hamiltonian system representation, model based predictive control, as well as the control of multi-agent systems.
+The studied topics will cover the classical theory of input-affine systems (analysis of basic properties such as reachability, observability, stability; linearization-based controller design), passivity, Hamiltonian system representation, model based predictive control, as well as the control of compartmental systems.
 For each day, 4x45 mins of theoretical lectures and tutorials are planned.

 - Introduction: mathematical models of dynamical systems, linear and nonlinear models, control goals and constraints, summary of LTI systems